Summer School: Global Studies

 Session One

-The module is both ‘solutions focused’ and interactive, and you will have the chance to work in groups throughout as you reflect collectively on how you would address particular challenges and work creatively to identify innovative responses.
-You will also have the opportunity to present and discuss this work in your groups at the end the module.
+The module is both solutions-focused and interactive, and you will have the chance to work in groups throughout as you reflect collectively on how you would address particular challenges.
+Teaching will be conducted both inside and outside of the classroom, with workshops taking place in the landscape of the Brighton & Lewes Downs Biosphere Reserve and South Downs National Park.

 Learning outcomes:

-• Demonstrate a capacity to critically reflect on the politics and processes that underpin responses to development challenges
+• Demonstrate a critical understanding of climate justice and the politics and processes that underpin responses to climate change.

-• Demonstrate good writing skills that showcase the student’s ability to be reflexive and to engage with academic and policy literature.
+• Demonstrate good writing skills that showcase an ability to be reflexive and to engage with academic, activist and policy literature.

 Teaching method: Lectures and workshops